 The Scottish Government, in partnership with COSLA, has published a six-week consultation seeking views on Public Health Scotland and the necessary legislative changes that are required to establish the body.
 The consultation will focus on a number of areas including:

 - Future relationships with the wider public health system.

-The consultation is open until Monday 8 July 2019.
-You can respond to this consultation using the Scottish Government’s consultation hub, Citizen Space.
+The consultation closed on Monday 8 July 2019.
+See the consultation for the Scottish Government’s consultation hub, Citizen Space.